damalamp/blurb-the-absurd/README.md

 SSH into your Pi as the user you created:
 `ssh $RPI_USER@pi` (if you've updated the /etc/hosts file)

-Once sshed into the pi, install portaudio for recording functionality on the pi:
+Once sshed into the pi, install:
-`sudo apt-get install portaudio19-dev`
+Portaudio for recording functionality on the pi: `sudo apt-get install portaudio19-dev` RPi.GPIO for controlling the GPIO pins: `sudo apt-get install python-rpi.gpio`

 To transcribe audio you will need a google cloud account to transcribe audio recorded by your pi (TODO: explore using [Jasper](https://jasperproject.github.io)).
 Create a [google cloud account (GC)](https://support.google.com/a/answer/7389973?hl=en&ref_topic=7386475) to use their voice-to-text cloud API.